 VERSE 41: "You are doing the things your own father does."
 "We are not illegitimate children," they protested.
 "The only Father we have is God himself."

-by nature, was to suggest that one's mother was guilty of adultery.
+by nature was to imply that one's mother was guilty of adultery.

-This is still another reference Jesus makes to satan, "your own father."
+"Your own father" is still another reference Jesus makes to Satan.

 It is also possible that their remark concerning "illegitimate children," was a slanderous reference to the birth of Jesus.

-When Jesus questioned their ancestry they began to say that God was their father.
-They considered their descent, "children of Abraham" to be equivalent in Jewish literature to, "Children of God;" because God had adopted Abraham's descendants.
+When Jesus questioned their ancestry, they began to say that God was their father.
+They considered their descent as "Children of Abraham" to be equivalent to "Children of God;" because God had adopted Abraham's descendants.
 (EX 4:22)

 Children of the Devil: